 Comfort & Fit

-Long underwear bottoms are historically notorious for a poor fit.
-The days of yore gave us no choice but cotton longies that were baggy had a waistband that stretched four sizes by the end of the day, and a crotch that darn near reached your knees.
-Well, the wild west days of long johns are gone and we've entered an era of functional design and technical materials.
-Comfort is a metric that is reasonably uniform across different users but fit is very objectively based and differs wildly between varying body shapes, sizes, lengths, and types.
-We try to give you an idea of how a garment generally fits so as to not have a bias to any one body type, but with that being said, we always suggest trying things on in-person to see if they fit you well.
+While tops have been given a lot of design attention to promote ease of layering, bottoms are historically notorious for a poor fit.
+The days of yore offered us no choice but cotton longies that were too baggy in the knees, had an itchy waistband that stretched four sizes by the end of the day, and a crotch that darn-near reached your knees.
+Well, the wild-west days of long johns are gone!
+We've entered an era of functional design and technical materials where modern bottoms are comparable to their upper halves, affording options for high performing base layer systems.
+Comfort is a metric that is reasonably uniform across different users — we all want to wrap our legs in plush, soft-spun wool or silk-like polyester.
+But the fit is very much a subjective metric, with ideas about the right kind of fit varying wildly across different body shapes, sizes, lengths, and types.
+Through analysis of articulation, seam placement, cut, and design features, we do our best to identify any areas of concern that may apply to each and every user, not just the ones that match our own bodies.
+But with that being said, we always suggest trying things on in-person so that you can decide for yourself if they fit well.

-Not surprisingly, the most durable base layers we tested are the synthetic bottoms.
-The Arc'teryx RHO LT is by far the most durable of all the layers we tested showing very little wear after the abrasion test.
-Coming in right behind are the REI Co-op Lightweight bottoms.
-Of the merino layers, the thick fabric of the SmartWool Merino 250 is the most durable and the least durable which are now not-so-proud owners of holes in their fabrics are the thinner SmartWool Merino 150 and REI Co-op Merino Midweight.
+Not able to break that material stereotype just yet, the most durable pair of long underwear we tested are a pair of synthetic bottoms.
+The Arc'teryx RHO LT is by far the most durable of all the layers we tested, with a brushed-nylon face fabric that showed very little wear after both laboratory and extensive field testing.
+Of the merino layers, the thick fabric of the SmartWool Merino 250 is the most durable, and the slightly thinner Ortovox Rock'N'Wool pants produced similar durability results.

 — Roland Mott and Aaron Rice